CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 ### 7. Publishing Dilemma: Real vs. Efficient

 Consider the trade-offs before investing substantial time in pleasing traditional publishers.
-Efficient self-publishing might be the key to a brilliant book’s swift dissemination.
+Efficient self-publishing might be the key getting it out their quickly.

 ### 8. Judge the Book by its Cover